grapefruitjs/grapefruit/README.md

 ## Tile Engine

 The tile map engine is custom written in grapefruit to support all kinds of maps.
-The main focus however has been on supporting the [Tiled Map Editor](http://mapeditor.org), and as many features of it as possible.
+The main focus however has been on supporting the [Tiled Map Editor](http://mapeditor.org), and its full feature set.

 ## License